Sudden Unexpected Deaths in Infancy (including SIDS)

 - The chance of babies dying is higher if they sleep on their tummies or sides.

 - Many babies who are put on their sides for sleep roll over onto their tummies while they are asleep.
-Putting a baby to sleep on her side is not always safe.
+Putting a baby to sleep on her side is not safe.

 - Healthy babies placed to sleep on the back are less likely to choke on vomit than babies sleeping on their tummies.
 Sleeping a baby on its back protects its airway.